scott-griffiths/bitstring/doc/creation.rst

 ---------------------
 When initialising a bitstring you need to specify at most one initialiser.
 These will be explained in full below, but briefly they are:

-* ``auto`` : Either a specially formatted string, a list or tuple, a file object, integer, bytearray, bytes or another bitstring.
+* ``auto`` : Either a specially formatted string, a list or tuple, a file object, integer, bytearray, array, bytes or another bitstring.
 * ``bytes`` : A ``bytes`` object (a ``str`` in Python 2), for example read from a binary file.
 * ``hex``, ``oct``, ``bin``: Hexadecimal, octal or binary strings.
 * ``int``, ``uint``: Signed or unsigned bit-wise big-endian binary integers.